hmxlabs/corex/README.md

     sudo apt install python3

 ## Running COREx
-Once the boost libraries and ORE are installed, either clone the COREx repository run the build script to create the appropriate input archive or download the binaries from the [Release](https://github.com/hmxlabs/corex/releases/download/1.0/corex.tar.gz) and extract them.
+Once the boost libraries and ORE are installed, either clone the COREx repository run the build script to create the appropriate input archive or download from the [release](https://github.com/hmxlabs/corex/releases/download/1.1/corex.tar.gz) and extract the archive.

 COREx can take 3 command line inputs of which only one is mandatory